Why It Matters

 In California alone, costs increase by almost 150% when a child turns 18 years of age and they fall off the “services cliff.”
 Fewer services are offered, and yet self-advocacy and independence are expected.

-A steady and competitive income increases quality of life, reduces mental health issues such as depression, and transitions individuals from dependence on government programs to productive citizens of society.
+A steady and competitive income increases quality of life, reduces mental health issues such as depression, and transitions individuals from dependence on government programs to valued and productive citizens of society.

 Empathy and understanding among co-workers enriches the working environment for everyone, significantly improving the culture of an entire organization.

-The integration of our neurodivergent community’s unique gifts into corporate culture and the creation of a neurodiverse workplace improves productivity and thus improves the bottom line.
+The integration of our neurodiverse community’s unique gifts into corporate culture and the creation of a neurodiverse workplace improves productivity and thus, improves the bottom line.
 Neurodiversity makes good business sense!

 Finally, the reduction of reliance on government programs and the increase in employment income taxes directly benefit the growth of the economy.

-Our operating model starts with corporations first: partnering and gaining a shared vision, helping create a safe neurodiverse workplace, and identifying jobs.
+Our model starts with corporations and employers first: partnering and gaining a shared vision for dignity and inclusion, helping create a safe neurodiverse workplace, and identifying teams and jobs for neurodiverse staffing.

-Then, we focus on finding, assessing, training and matching the right neurodivergent job candidates.
+Then, we focus on finding, assessing, training and matching the right neurodivergent job candidates to the right job opportunities.

 For many autism-related organizations finding employment often becomes ‘the final thing to do’ due to the multitude of other services provided; thus, the necessary energy and resources may not be dedicated to finding meaningful employment.